Aviahelm/Wyrda/content/Players/Kerrick/Kerrick's Thoughts.md

 He’s taking charge in my moments of weakness, and I appreciate that more than anything.

 I am proud of the man he is growing to be.

-### Rona and Florien's Relationship

-I envy the relationship they have the chance to build.
-It’s a beautiful thing, and I can’t help but wonder what kind of relationship Lady Gwendolyn and I would have built in the same situation.
-We were never given that chance.

 ## Kerrick's Thoughts on specific NPCs

 ### Arispira